Imperial North of Morocco 7 days from Madrid

 Imperial North of Morocco 7 days from Madrid includes:

-Visits indicated in the itinerary / High speed AVE train Madrid – Malaga (round-trip) / Fast Ferry tickets Spain – Morocco round-trip / Accompanying English-speaking guide assistance during the circuit / Transportation in modern air-conditioned bus / Hotel accommodation at selected class / Half board basis (dinner & breakfast) in Morocco / Travel insurance.
+High-speed train tickets Madrid – Malaga (round-trip) / Fast Ferry tickets Spain – Morocco (round-trip) / Transportation by modern air-conditioned coach / English-speaking accompanying guide during the tour / Accommodation in selected class hotels / Half board basis (dinner and breakfast) in Morocco / Travel insurance.

 Day 1.
 (Saturday) MADRID – MALAGA (train)